 Shredding documents has become a common practice.
 It is one of the easiest ways to ensure the private information held on paper files is kept secure.

-When it comes time to shred, there are a variety of shredding service options that companies can choose from.
-But if you are an individual looking to shred a small amount of paperwork without investing in a personal shredder, you have options too.
+When it comes time to shred, there are a variety of shredding service options that companies can choose from, however if you are an individual looking to shred a small amount of paperwork without investing in a personal shredder, you have options too.

 Shred events provide a cheap, easy, and secure way to shred a box or two of old files.
 This guide will teach you how to find local shred events happening in your community.
 Never risk your private information—there are always ways to shred your paperwork and keep your identity safe.

 In 2019 there were 13 million fraud victims, and as identity theft numbers continue to rise, the reasons to make information security a higher priority also continue to grow.

 Options range from shredding yourself to using services, but when it comes down to it, people look for the perfect balance between safe, cheap, and convenient—which is where a local shredding event comes in.